16, 17 and 18 Year Olds

 - Are better able to provide reasoning for the choices they make.

-- Have a deeper capacity for caring and sharing and for developing more intimate relationships.
+- Have a deeper ability for caring and sharing and for developing more intimate relationships.

 - Spend less time with parents and more time with friends.